AbdulShabazz/UnrealEngine-gTTS_demo/README.md

 ### ensurepip

-Python comes with an `ensurepip` module, which can install pip in a Python environment.
+Python comes with an `ensurepip` module, which can install pip from a Python environment.

 ```{pip-cli}
 $ python -m ensurepip --upgrade